Reasoning-Aware Multimodal Fusion for Hateful Video Detection: Efficiency Analysis

 \section{Efficiency Analysis}

-Table~\ref{tab:efficiency} presents the computational efficiency of RAMF.
-Compared to HateMM, RAMF increases parameters from 1.36M to 3.78M and FLOPs from 2.18G to 3.10G, with inference latency rising from 0.025ms to 0.20ms per sample.
-This moderate overhead is justified by the 5\% macro-F1 improvement (79.3\% $\rightarrow$ 84.3\%).
-Replacing SCA with MTA slightly reduces parameters (3.56M) but causes a 1.05\% macro-F1 drop; substituting with standard attention increases parameters (4.61M) while yielding inferior performance (82.46\%).
-These results validate that SCA achieves optimal efficiency-effectiveness balance.
+{We compare RAMF with both a simple baseline (HateMM) \citep{das2023hatemm} and more advanced multimodal fusion models such as CMFusion \citep{CMFusion}, as shown in Table \ref{tab:efficiency}.
+HateMM represents a lightweight MLP-based fusion paradigm, while CMFusion and RAMF adopt more sophisticated cross-modal interaction mechanisms.
+Compared to HateMM, RAMF introduces additional modules (LGCF and SCA), leading to moderate increases in parameters and FLOPs.
+However, when compared with advanced fusion models (e.g., CMFusion), RAMF achieves superior performance while maintaining comparable inference latency, demonstrating a favourable efficiency–effectiveness trade-off.
+Replacing SCA with MTA slightly reduces parameters but causes a 1.05\% macro-F1 drop; substituting with standard attention increases parameters while yielding inferior performance.
+These results validate that SCA achieves an optimal efficiency-effectiveness balance.
+The VLM-based contrastive reasoning is performed as an offline preprocessing step.}

+{ To complement the above analysis, we further report the end-to-end efficiency by explicitly including the VLM inference cost in the full pipeline, as shown in Table~\ref{tab:full_efficiency}.
+Unlike Table~\ref{tab:efficiency}, which focuses on the downstream multimodal fusion module and is directly comparable to prior work, Table~\ref{tab:full_efficiency} reflects the complete pipeline from raw video input to final prediction.
+All efficiency measurements are conducted on a single NVIDIA L40 GPU.}